soffes/usecontra.st/README.md

 Simple site written in Swift that shows the contrast of two colors using the [Color](https://github.com/soffes/Color) package.

+## Running locally

+1. Install Xcode 11
+2. Run `swift package generate-xcodeproj`
+3. Open ContrastWeb.xcodeproj
+4. Select `ContrastWeb` from the dropdown in the top left (not `ContrastWeb-Package`)
+5. Click ▶️

+Now the site is running at [localhost:8080](http://localhost:8080)

 ## Deploying

 This site is deployed to Google Cloud Run.